King Departs For Saudi Arabia

 Date

-AMMAN - his majesty King Abdullah departed on Monday on a visit to Saudi Arabia, during which he will be accompanied by HRH crown prince Hussein.
+King Abdullah II on Tuesday departed on a visit to Saudi Arabia.

+Al Hussein bin Abdullah II is accompanying His Majesty on the visit.

-HRH Prince Feisal was sworn in as Regent, in the presence of Cabinet members, according to a Royal Court statement.
+His Royal Highness Prince Ali bin Al Hussein was sworn in as Regent, in the presence of Cabinet members.

 Legal Disclaimer: